zluckytraveler/Discord-Hierarchy-Roles/README.md

 # **Discord Hierarchy Role Bot**
-A discord bot which allows users to have only the highest role you defined in a list.
+A discord bot which allows users to have only the highest role in a defined list.

 The bot will not modify any user's roles that you do not define in your `config.yml` file, keeping them safe from removal.